 Decision-making

-The DAG will make Level 3 decisions and Level 2 decisions when delegated from the PSG.
+The DAG Chair will make Level 3 decisions, and can make Level 2 decisions when delegated by the SRO.
 (Level 1 decisions will be escalated to Ofgem by the SRO or IPA).

-The DAG can delegate decisions to another Level 3 group or a lower level work group.
+The DAG Chair can delegate decisions to the Chair of another Level 3 group or a lower level work group.

 The DAG will ensure that any decisions are based on full transparency with programme participants and appropriate consultation.
-DAG decisions will be by consensus and if consensus cannot be reached the Chair will make an informed decision.

-Where parties raise significant concerns with a DAG decision, the concern will be resolved by DAG or escalated to the PSG via a constituency representative.
+Where parties raise significant concerns with a DAG Chair decision, the concern will be resolved at DAG or escalated to the PSG via a constituency representative.
+If a party raises a significant concern they must provide supporting information, e.g. the reason for the concern / dissensus, the options that were considered, the pros and cons that were debated, and the arguments for and against a decision – so that the DAG/PSG has the information to make a decision.

-Consultation will be carried out on an ongoing basis, with the DAG taking decisions based on information developed by Design Working Groups.
+Consultation will be carried out on an ongoing basis, with the DAG taking decisions based on information developed by its lower level Design Working Groups and/or information provided by the MHHS Programme.

-Where the DAG is presented with recommendations from Design Working Groups they will have the ability to:

-Accept the recommendation – the proposal/recommendations are aligned to the TOM, overall objectives and design principles.

-Reject the recommendation – the proposal/recommendations does not align to the TOM, programme and design principles or requires further work/clarity.

-Refer the recommendation for additional work or analysis.

-Accept the recommendation, subject to additional work being completed.

-Refer to the PSG when the recommendation meets the threshold for Ofgem intervention or DAG cannot reach consensus.
+The DAG Chair in their decisions which include consideration of the following criteria (but not limited to):

+impact on the MHHS Design and its operation, alignment with the TOM, design principles and MHHS Programme objectives

+advice and evidence from the DAG membership, this may include impact assessment responses and constituent views;

+impact on MHHS programme costs and programme timelines, including testing and criticality for go-live;

+the benefits of MHHS for the end consumer at optimal costs, in a timely manner and robustly as possible to meet the Ofgem agreed programme plan

 It should be noted that the design principles should be adhered to wherever possible.
 However, this does not rule out instances where DAG may deviate from these, where sufficient justification exists to deliver the core elements of the design solution.

 Decisions and outputs of the DAG will be published within five working days of the meeting.